Quick answer

 Try this next week: Replace two buzzwords with one metric (%, $, time, risk).

-We're building a new category: a lifelong companion for clarity, proof, and calm momentum-not a one-time score.
+We're building a new category: a lifelong guide for clarity, proof, and calm momentum-not a one-time score.

 In one line: a useful mirror vs a forward path